hexsecs/awesome-embedded-security/README.md

 ### Software Defined Radio
 * [HackRF One](https://greatscottgadgets.com/hackrf/) - HackRF One from Great Scott Gadgets is a Software Defined Radio peripheral capable of transmission or reception of radio signals from 1 MHz to 6 GHz.
 Designed to enable test and development of modern and next generation radio technologies, HackRF One is an open source hardware platform that can be used as a USB peripheral or programmed for stand-alone operation.
 * [ADALM-PLUTO (PlutoSDR)](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html) - The easy to use ADALM-PLUTO active learning module (PlutoSDR) helps introduce electrical engineering students to the fundamentals of software-defined radio (SDR), radio frequency (RF), and wireless communications.
 Designed for students at all levels and from all backgrounds, the module can be used for both instructor-led and self-directed learning to help students develop a foundation in real-world RF and communications that they can build on as they pursue science, technology, or engineering degrees.
+* [RTL-SDR](https://www.rtl-sdr.com/) - RTL-SDR is a very cheap ~$30 USB dongle that can be used as a computer based radio scanner for receiving live radio signals in your area (no internet required).
+Depending on the particular model it could receive frequencies from 500 kHz up to 1.75 GHz.
+Most software for the RTL-SDR is also community developed, and provided free of charge.
+Note that RTL-SDRs cannot transmit.

 ### Wifi Tools
 * [Pwnagotchi](https://pwnagotchi.ai/)